 Primary and Secondary Presenters

 Each session must have one primary presenter (a.k.a. the session lead), and may have additional secondary presenters.
 The primary presenter will serve as the contact for all correspondence regarding session proposal acceptance, scheduling, changes, room notification, and audio visual requests.
 It is the responsibility of this person to communicate in a timely manner all information to all secondary presenters listed.
-As primary presenter, do not list individuals as secondary presenters on the proposal submission form unless you have a firm commitment from them.
+As primary presenter, do not list individuals as secondary presenters on the proposal submission form unless there is a firm commitment.

 Registration Discounts for Presenters

-We will provide a reduced registration fee for a maximum of two presenters per session.
+NTC will provide a reduced registration fee for a maximum of two presenters per session.
 The registration fee will be $315 each.
-Additional presenters will pay the regular registration fee of $400 for early registration or $460 for registrations received after December 15, 2014.
+Additional presenters will pay the regular registration fee of $440 for early registration or $500 for registrations received after December 22, 2014.

 Proposal Submission Deadline